abhishekbhogal/Jenkins_shared_linrary/README.md

 5. **Deploy to AKS**:
 - Update Kubernetes deployment files in kubernetes/ directory as per your application requirements.
 - Deploy the application to AKS.

+Usage

+1. **Code Development**
+- Develop your application code and push changes to the repository.

+2. **Continuous Integration**
+- Jenkins will automatically trigger builds upon code changes

+3. **Code Analysis**
+- SonarQube will analyze the code for quality and security issues**

+4. **Deployment**
+- Upon successful code analysis, Jenkins will deploy the application to the AKS Kubernetes cluster

+5. **Notifications**
+- Slack will provide notifications regarding build status and deployment updates.